ErfolgreichCharismatisch/splat-with-blender-controls/README.md

 # Blender Controls

-If you had to struggle with the mouse controls and you know Blender, this is easier to handle as it now allows Blender style Mouse control
+If you had to struggle with the mouse controls and you know Blender, this is easier to handle as it now allows Blender's way of mouse object control.

 # Todo

-Hold Shift and middle mouse button while moving pans left right, but not up down.
+Holding shift and the middle mouse button while moving pans left/right, but not up/down.

 # splat